Pints, Pounds, & Pâté

 Where is Fountain Square?

-Fountain Square is to the southeast of downtown Indianapolis, just on the other side of 70/65 from the center of the heart of the city.
+The Fountain Square neighborhood is to the southeast of downtown Indianapolis, just on the other side of 70/65 from the center of the heart of the city.

 How do I get to Fountain Square?

 Fountain Square is easily accessible from downtown Indianapolis, either by car or bike!
-Fountain Square is on the Indianapolis Cultural Trail, so I hope you'll consider renting a bike to head down!
+Fountain Square is on the Indianapolis Cultural Trail, the city's 8-mile urban bike trail and pedestrian path, so I hope you'll consider renting a bike to head down for your visit.

 The Indianapolis Cultural Trail in Fountain Square.
 A Local's Guide to Fountain Square, Indianapolis